Black Knight (film): Development

-The film was announced to release on November 21, 2001 by Fox.
+The film was announced to release on November 21, 2001, by Fox.

 Reception

 Box office

 The film opened at #4 at the U.S. box office on its opening weekend with $11.2 million.
 Black Knight grossed $39.9 million worldwide against a $50 million budget, making it a box office bomb.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 14% based on 98 reviews, with an average rating of 3.52/10.
-The site's consensus states, "Black Knight feels like a lazily constructed movie, filled with lame gags and constant mugging from Lawrence."
+Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 The film has also drawn attention from scholars.
 Addressing it as one of the few contemporary films that cast African American characters in medieval settings, Laurie A. Finke and Martin B. Shichtman noted that the film provided commentary on early 21st-century race relations in the United States, noting that despite his triumphs in the medieval setting, by the end, Jamal "continues to live in white America, which requires hybridity, not dominance, from African American men.
 He may be a better man for his excellent medieval adventure, but he is still black, poor, underemployed, and living in the hood.”